✓ Updated May 2026

 Savor Cassoulet at a Traditional Bouchon

-foodNo trip to Toulouse is complete without indulging in its signature dish: cassoulet.
-Skip the tourist traps and find a cozy, family-run *bouchon* in the Carmes district for an authentic, slow-cooked experience.
-The rich, hearty flavors are best enjoyed on a cooler evening, perhaps with a glass of local Gaillac wine.
+foodNo visit to Toulouse is complete without indulging in its signature dish, cassoulet.
+Seek out a cozy, family-run bouchon in the historic Carmes district for an authentic, slow-cooked experience that warms the soul.

 Explore the Cité de l'Espace After Dark